State of AI Agent Governance 2026

 The atomic enforcement primitive.
 The agent reserves capacity before acting, executes if approved, commits actual usage after.
 Atomic across concurrent operations.
 This is how payment processors, capacity planners, and database transactions have handled resource accounting for decades.

-The reserve-commit pattern solves three failure modes agents run into constantly: TOCTOU races (two concurrent agents reading the same balance and both proceeding), retry storms (the same logical operation charged multiple times), and crashed clients leaving orphaned state.
-Every write needs an idempotency key, every reservation has a TTL, every commit reconciles estimate vs. actual.
-Agents need the same discipline payment systems have had for decades — the math is the same, the stakes are comparable, the pattern is proven.
+The reserve-commit pattern addresses three failure modes agents run into constantly: TOCTOU races (two concurrent agents reading the same balance and both proceeding), duplicate accounting when retries reuse a stable idempotency key, and crashed clients leaving holds that eventually expire.
+Every write needs an idempotency key, every reservation has a TTL, and every successful commit reconciles estimate versus actual.
+Agents benefit from the same lifecycle discipline used in payment and capacity systems, while downstream side effects still need their own idempotency controls.

 3. RISK_POINTS: Action Control Beyond Cost